Representing Random Utility Choice Models with Neural Networks: Introduction

 In recent years, however, research on choice modeling has developed into a new horizon with the incorporation of machine learning (ML) and deep learning (DL) methods.
-Powered by advances in algorithms, computing power and availability of data, such methods are used for a vast array of tasks such as speech recognition, natural language processing and image classification.
-Hence, researchers have attempted to take advantage of ML/DL methods in the context of demand estimation and choice modeling.
-This rapidly growing literature focuses on two main considerations.
-From an implementation perspective, we may leverage open source ML/DL libraries (such as automated differentiation tools) to estimate large-scale choice models, bypassing traditional barriers in terms of number of parameters and volume of data.
+Powered by advances in algorithms, computing power, and the availability of data, such methods are used for a vast array of tasks, such as speech recognition, natural language processing, and image classification.
+One can hence naturally wonder whether these ML/DL methods could also be useful in the context of demand estimation and choice modeling.
+The emerging literature in this area focuses on two primary considerations.
+From an implementation perspective, we may leverage open-source ML/DL libraries (such as automated differentiation tools) to estimate large-scale choice models, bypassing traditional barriers in terms of the number of parameters and volume of data.
 Along these lines, one approach focuses on (overparametrized) variants of the MNL model, whose implementation is very convenient using deep learning libraries~\citep{wang2020theory,han2020neural}.
 Other papers, however, have offered a more drastic approach: choice modeling can be formulated as a classification problem with multiple classes.
-With this view, the estimation of a choice model can be cast into training popular ML/DL classifiers, such as Random Forests or deep neural networks.
-However, this ``model-free'' logic means that the probabilistic structure of classical choice models (such as the rationality axiom or Independence of Irrelevant Alternatives property) can be lifted all-together.
-While training these predictive algorithms in theory may require large amounts of data, recent empirical studies have shown that this approach is successful on several real-world choice datasets~\citep{wong2019reslogit,chen2019use,chen2020decision}.
+With this view, the estimation of a choice model can be cast into training popular ML/DL classifiers, such as random forests or deep neural networks; with some oversimplification, we call this a {\em model-free} approach.
+Under this logic, the probabilistic structure of classical choice models (such as the rationality axiom or Independence of Irrelevant Alternatives property) can be lifted altogether.
+While training these predictive algorithms, in theory, may require large amounts of data~\citep{feng2022consumer}, this approach was shown to be effective on several real-scale choice datasets~\citep{wong2019reslogit,chen2019use,chen2020decision}.